Understanding Acute vs. Chronic Inflammation: What's Healthy and What's Harmful?

 Antibiotics or other treatments may occasionally be needed to help the natural inflammatory process along, but the key is that the inflammation goes away.
 This gives the immune system a break to rest and regroup before being called into action again, and it is important for the immune system to stay healthy and function effectively later when needed.

 What is Chronic Inflammation?

-Chronic inflammation is usually triggered by irritants and foreign compounds such as chemicals, additives and allergens found in food and the environment, but lifestyle factors such as ongoing stress, a lack of quality sleep, poor diet, a sedentary lifestyle and excess body fat can also be irritants.
-These compounds or irritants trigger a low-level inflammatory response that, unlike acute, doesn't go away unless changes to lifestyle, diet or environment are made.
+Chronic inflammation is usually triggered by irritants and foreign compounds such as chemicals, additives, and allergens found in food and the environment, but lifestyle factors such as ongoing stress, a lack of quality sleep, poor diet, a sedentary lifestyle, and excess body fat can also be irritants.
+These compounds or irritants trigger a low-level inflammatory response that, unlike acute ones, doesn't go away unless changes to lifestyle, diet, or environment are made.

-As overall inflammation grows and intensifies, symptoms usually become more noticeable as the body is pushed closer to onset of a diagnosable heath condition or disease.
-While there are often additional factors at play, like age and genetics, longterm chronic inflammation is partially responsible for conditions like diabetes, high-blood pressure or heart disease and even dementia and Alzheimer's disease may develop.
+As overall inflammation grows and intensifies, symptoms usually become more noticeable as the body is pushed closer to the onset of a diagnosable health condition or disease.
+While there are often additional factors at play, like age and genetics, long-term chronic inflammation is partially responsible for conditions like diabetes, high blood pressure, or heart disease, and even dementia and Alzheimer's disease may develop.

 How to Keep "Bad" Chronic Inflammation in Check